SofieFerrari/arbetsprov-c/README.md

 ## The Project:

-In this project I created a RESTful API for the game of Rock, Paper, Scissors.
-A player requests a game-ID and then Player 1 and Player 2 can be added to the game by using this ID.
-The game can only be played once, a win is counted as a win, and so is also a tie.
+In this project, I created a RESTful API for the game of Rock, Paper, Scissors.
+A player requests a game ID, and then Player 1 and Player 2 can be added to the game by using this ID.
+The game can only be played once; a win is counted as a win, and so is also a tie.
 Create a new ID to play a new game.

 ## Technology Stack:

 Node.js - I chose Node.js because it is the language I am most familiar with.
-I like how it can handle multiple requests without blocking which creates a smooth, real time game.
+I like how it can handle multiple requests without blocking, which creates a smooth, real-time game.
-Express - Because this is the framework I have used before when creating APIs.
-It enables routing and middleware which keeps the code clean and easier to navigate.
+Express - This is the framework I have used before when creating APIs.
+It enables routing and middleware, which keeps the code clean and easier to navigate.
-CORS - I added this middleware and made it possible for requests from all browsers.
-It's possible to make security restrictions (choose special browsers) in the future if needed.
+CORS - I added this middleware to allow requests from all browsers.
+It's possible to implement security restrictions (such as choosing specific browsers) in the future if needed.
-@babel - To be able to use newer JavaScript features bc I use ES6.
+@babel - This is used to take advantage of newer JavaScript features because I use ES6.
-UUID - To generate unique identifiers securely.
+UUID - This is used to generate unique identifiers securely.

-## Installation & Setup DOWNLOAD:
+## Installation & Setup

+DOWNLOAD:
-1. Download the zip file and extract it to your desired location.
+Download the zip file and extract it to your desired location.

-2. Through the terminal, navigate to the project directory:
+In the terminal, navigate to the project directory:

 cd path/to/your/arbetsprov